microsoft/terminal/doc/user-docs/UsingJsonSettings.md

 Each command can have more than one key binding.

-NOTE: Key bindings is a subfield of the global settings and key bindings apply to all profiles.
+NOTE: Key bindings is a subfield of the global settings and key bindings apply to all profiles in the same manner.

 ## Profiles